Bashyitsi/alu-shell/loops_conditions_and_parsing/README.md

-Write a Bash script that displays numbers from 1 to 100.
+Write a Bash script that displays the content of the file /etc/passwd.

+Your script should only display:

+username

+user id

+Home directory path for the user

 Requirements:

-Displays FizzBuzz when the number is a multiple of 3 and 5

-Displays Fizz when the number is multiple of 3

-Displays Buzz when the number is a multiple of 5

-Otherwise, displays the number

-In a list format
+You must use the while loop (for and until are forbidden)